 It should be noticed that some diseases have the same symptom with FH; so, correct diagnosis especially for HeFH is so important.
-The diagnosis of a HeFH case is based on identification of high LDL levels and evidence autosomal dominant pattern inheritance.
-Before the diagnosis, secondary causes of hypercholesterolemia such hypothyroidism and proteinuria should be ruled Familial combined out. hyperlipoproteinemia is more rampant than HeFH with the prevalence of 1 in 100 to 1 in 50.
+The diagnosis of a HeFH case is based on identification of high LDL levels and evidence autosomal dominant pattern an of inheritance.
+Before the diagnosis, secondary causes of hypercholesterolemia such as hypothyroidism and proteinuria should be ruled out.
+Familial combined hyperlipoproteinemia is more rampant than HeFH with the prevalence of 1 in 100 to 1 in 50.
 But, the pattern of inheritance is not as bright as HeFH.
 HeFH is different in several aspects:

-- It is less common than familial combined hyperlipidemia polygenic hyperlipidemia. - It has an autosomal dominant mode of inheritance with over 90% penetrance. - Children are affected and need to be 3. treated. - 4.
-The therapeutic strategies are different from common more forms hypercholesterolemia.
+1. It is less common than familial combined hyperlipidemia or polygenic hyperlipidemia.

+2. It has an autosomal dominant mode of inheritance with over 90% penetrance.

+3. Children are affected and need to be treated.

+4. The therapeutic strategies are different from more common forms of hypercholesterolemia.
 For example, obesity is common in familial combined and polygenic hypercholesterolemia, and weight loss may reduce LDL level.
-However, obesity in HeFH approximately uncommon, and weight reduction is less effective to treatment. - Population-based screening for HeFH is relatively inefficient.
+However, obesity in HeFH is approximately uncommon, and weight reduction is less effective to treatment.

+5. Population-based screening for HeFH is relatively inefficient.
 Studies have shown at total cholesterol of 310 mg/dL, just 4% of the general population will have HeFH, whereas among first degree relatives of a person with HeFH, 95% of persons with a level of 310 mg/dL will be HeFH.
 Hence, family-based screening has more acceptable results.
 During the selection of patients some other parameters such as age, gender, high density lipoprotein, lipoprotein (a), blood pressure status, smoking